Saudi media accuses Yemen rebels of missile fire at Makkah

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-However both satellite news network Al-Arabiya and pan-Arab newspaper Asharq al-Awsat said the missiles were fired by Yemen´s Huthi rebels at Makkah.
+However, both satellite news network Al-Arabiya and pan-Arab newspaper Asharq al-Awsat said the missiles were fired by Yemen’s Huthi Shiites rebels at Makkah.
 They said it was the third such launch by the Huthis targeting the holy city since the Saudi-led coalition intervened in the war in Yemen in March 2015.

-However both satellite news network Al-Arabiya and pan-Arab newspaper Asharq al-Awsat said the missiles were fired by Yemen´s Huthi rebels at Makkah.
+However, both satellite news network Al-Arabiya and pan-Arab newspaper Asharq al-Awsat said the missiles were fired by Yemen’s Huthi Shiites rebels at Makkah.
 They said it was the third such launch by the Huthis targeting the holy city since the Saudi-led coalition intervened in the war in Yemen in March 2015.